 A Certificate of lawfulness was issued by the Council on 23rd July 2015 under application reference: 15/01868 for a roof extension and two single storey rear extensions which allows for an infill extension from both rear walls of the property.

 Current scheme

-The current application seeks to convert the dwellinghouse into flats and obtain planning permission for one larger rear extension (which is over that allowed under permitted development allowances).
+The current application seeks to obtain planning permission for one larger rear extension (which is over that allowed under permitted development tolerances).